PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Mon, 30 Sep 2024 13:22:39 GMT
+⏰ Updated on Tue, 25 Jun 2024 16:19:48 GMT

-💭 Thought: Koding itu kayak puisi, butuh ritme dan inspirasi.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!